 To correctly specify an optimally-matched UPS/generator power protection pair, it’s necessary to look more closely at the generator characteristics and requirements.

 The generator converts stored energy – fuel – into electrical energy.
 It comprises the fuel itself, an engine to develop mechanical energy, and an alternator to convert the mechanical energy into electrical form.

 The engine must be well maintained with an adequate fuel supply at all times.
-The battery must be healthy enough to assure reliable starting on demand, while coolant and oil levels should be regularly checked.
+The battery must be healthy enough to assure reliable starting on-demand, while coolant and oil levels should be regularly checked.

-The diesel engine drives an alternator that converts its mechanical power into electricity.
-In Southeast Asia, there are specific requirements of 50Hz and 60 Hz for different countries.
+The diesel generator’s engine drives an alternator that converts its mechanical power into electricity.
+In Southeast Asia, there are specific requirements for 50Hz and 60 Hz in different countries.
 They are usually 400 V (for 50Hz) and 380 V (for 60Hz).
 The voltage amplitude is set by how the alternator is wound, while its stability is controlled by an Automatic Voltage Regulator (AVR).
 The alternator’s output voltage frequency is determined by the generator engine speed of typically 1500 rpm (50Hz) and 1800 rpm (60Hz).
 However, exact speed depends on the alternator design.

 Both mechanical and electronic governors are available.
 Mechanical governors, although lower-cost than electronic types, are less responsive and provide less stable engine speed and voltage frequency regulation.
 An electronic governor counts teeth on the alternator’s flywheel as it rotates, and regulates the fuel flow accordingly.
 Electronic governing is highly responsive and offers very stable speed and frequency regulation; accordingly, it is usually specified for any standby generator intended for pairing with a UPS system.